MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 Before adding the middle section, let's focus on the bottom as it has only two additions to the page.

 > [action]
-> The bottom section will contain the title for the bottom section and the "Download My CV" button.
+> The bottom section will contain the title for the bottom section and the "Download My CV" button (using an a tag).
 Try coming up with a structure for the footer.
+> Add your CV (as .pdf file) to the root folder.
+Use the href attribute of the a tag to link to your cv (something like `href="./cv.pdf"`) and the HTML5 attribute **download** to give your file a name (`download="Kitty's CV"`).
+The download attribute is used to give the CV a name.

 <!-- Comment to break up actionable boxes. -->